House and Patio Drainage – Stormwater Management

 Q = 103.91 gallons per minute (running toward your garage door) in a 100 year rainfall event.

-Don’t be frightened.
 When we look at a 25 year rainfall event, that volume of runoff water drops to about 65 gallons per minute.
 So, when designing a trench drain system for in front of your garage, you’ll need one that can remove 65 to 104 gallons of water each minute.
-Moreover, you’ll need a drainage pipe that can handle that volume, which would be minimum of 6” smooth walled pipe.
+Moreover, you’ll also need a drainage outlet pipe that can handle that volume, which would be minimum of 6” smooth walled pipe.

-Let’s make this easy.
+Looking for an easier way to calculate water runoff?
 NDS® is one of many drain manufactures which cater to the residential market.
-They have easy to use calculators that help determine Drainage of Runoff from of a given area and the Pipe Size needed for moving that water away.
-Use these links to find the values needed for assessing your drainage needs.
-They are much easier.
+They have easy to use calculators that help determine drainage runoff from of a given area and the pipe size needed for evacuating that water away.

 We just did a little drainage exercise for a 2500 square foot driveway.
 That Dallas Texas storm event of 2.5 inches per hour generated around 65 gallons per minute.
 If that is the square footage of your roof, you’ll be looking at the same volume of water.
-Except now, (and I assume you have gutters on your house, please!) you will be able to divide the runoff into 6 or 8 downspout locations.
-The runoff per downspout would be average around 8 – 10 gallons per minute.
+Except now, (assuming there are gutters on your home) you will be able to divide the runoff into roughly 6 to 8 downspout locations.
+The runoff per downspout would average around 8 – 10 gallons per minute

 I believe it is important to isolate and address your roof drainage prior to considering your patio drainage issues.
 Many times, patio drainage issues are due to not dealing with roof drainage first.
-Below are a few good practices that will help keep your home basement dry and foundation intact.
-When possible, I always recommend:
+Below are a few best practices to follow that will help keep your home foundation intact and basement dry.

-1. Foundation Drainage – Have a French Drain (not Trench Drain) at the base of your foundation footer.
-This keeps ground water pressure away from the basement walls and floor.
+Have a French Drain (not Trench Drain) at the base of your home’s foundation footer.
+This keeps ground water pressure away from the basement walls and floor, helping to avoid water damage and deterioration.
+A French drain often uses a mesh wrapped perforated corrugated pipe to direct water.
 A sump pump can be used in conjunction with the French drain in particularly soggy settings.

-2. Protection from Trees – Keep large trees and their roots away from the house.
-That little maple tree you planted in the front yard when the house was just built can start to do evil things to your foundation after 25 years, especially block foundations.
-Keep trees at a distance and help keep your gutters clean.
+It is always a good idea to keep large trees, shrubs and their roots away from the house and it’s structures.
+That small maple tree you planted in the front yard when the house was just built can start to do evil things to your foundation after 25 years, especially block type foundations.
+Keeping trees at a distance can help deter underground property damage and keep gutters clean of debris.

-4. Driveway Drainage – Let’s not forget your driveway.
+Let’s not forget your driveway.
 It came with your house.
 Hopefully, your house sits elevated above the street level, so your driveway doesn’t drain toward the house.
 If you are constantly fighting water infiltration into your garage, you will need to consider a trench drain across the garage door to help move that water away from your foundation.
-If possible, direct this water to the same drainage system that your downspout water is using.
+As an option, you can direct this water to the same drainage system that your downspouts are using.
 Make sure you have cleanouts in your plumbing so the occasional clog can be dealt with.
-Landscape or excavating contractors are a good source of information when needing to discuss details on this sort of drainage project.
+When discussing a drainage project, an excellent source of information can be provided by landscape or excavating contractors.

 Once you’ve studied and managed your house run-off water, you’ll probably have a better idea on how to handle a pool, patio or outdoor living space addition.